Determining the Right Immigration Status

 B-1/B-2 or Visa Waiver

-Short-term business visitors may enter the United States on a B-1 business visa or a WB visa waiver.
+Short-term business visitors, who will not be engaging in collaborative research, may enter the United States on a B-1 business visa or a WB visa waiver.
 If the visitor will receive any payment for services, including an honorarium, the Internal Revenue Service (IRS) restricts the length of the stay at the university to a maximum of nine days.
 The individual must have an SSN/ITIN to receive payment.
 Refer to Financial and Administrative Services for further information.

 Hiring an International Graduate from an American Institution